Best Online Ed.D. in Higher Education Rankings

 UF’s Higher Education Leadership Ed.D.
 Overview

-Although it’s blended, we couldn’t leave UF out!
-The College of Education is right up there with BC and ASU in the distance learning ranks.
-It can boast of a strong research arm—including an Institute of Higher Education—Experienced CPED membership, and all kinds of higher education awards.
-Better yet, the Online Master’s in Education often ranks in the top 3 of the country.
+It may be hybrid, but it’s nothing short of spectacular!
+UF’s College of Education is right up there with Boston College and Arizona State in the distance learning ranks.
+It can boast of a strong research arm—including an Institute of Higher Education (IHE)—Experienced CPED membership, and all kinds of higher education awards.

 Having said that, the cohort-based Hybrid Ed.D. in Higher Education Administration is best-suited to folks in the Southeast.
 Ed.D. students are expected to attend 2-3 weekend sessions per semester over the course of 4-5 years of part-time study.
 Campus sessions are held in rotation at the University of Florida and additional colleges and universities within the state of Florida.